 To hire a yacht in Greece for Bareboat or Flotilla requires two people aged 18 or over aboard each boat to have had several days active experience of being in charge of a yacht, and that one person holds a valid qualification.

-- An International Certificate of Competence, (ICC), or equivalent qualification.
-The ICC assessment can be can be done as a half-day session quite easily in the UK (prior to departure) at your local RYA Training centre, or on a Stay Sail holiday with us, by special arrangement.
+- • An International Certificate of Competence, (ICC), or equivalent qualification.
+The ICC assessment can be can be done as a half-day session in the UK (prior to departure) at your local RYA Training centre, or on a Stay Sail holiday with us, by special arrangement.
 It is equivalent to a Day Skipper and suits those with sailing experience but no formal qualifications that want to hire boats abroad.
 The certificate is valid for 5 years and can be used in most countries to charter yachts.

-- RYA Day Skipper or Coastal Skipper qualification.
+- • RYA Day Skipper or Coastal Skipper qualification.
 You can join our tuition yacht to take these courses with us.

-- Any other skipper certificate issued by a national body or yachting association may be acceptable.
+- • Any other skipper Certificate issued by a national body or yachting association may be acceptable.
 Please contact us to check if your qualification is acceptable.